khanonjs/khanon.js-website/public/docs/2-app-states.md

 # Notifications

-The app state can also receive notifications through [notify](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html#notify) or the global [KJS.Notify.send](https://khanonjs.com/api-docs/functions/kjs.KJS.Notify.send.html) method.
+The app state can also receive notifications through the [notify](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html#notify) interface method  or the global [KJS.Notify.send](https://khanonjs.com/api-docs/functions/kjs.KJS.Notify.send.html) method.
 Read more about notifications in the Notifications section.